Near Cape Canaveral in Brevard County, Florida — The American South (South Atlantic)

 Erected 1964 by General Dynamics Corporation.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Launch Complex 34 (approx. 2.2 miles away); Cape Canaveral Lighthouse (approx. 2.2 miles away); a different marker also named Cape Canaveral Lighthouse (approx. 2.3 miles away); Port Canaveral Historic Milestones (approx. 6.8 miles away); a different marker also named Port Canaveral Historic Milestones (approx. 6.9 miles away); a different marker also named Port Canaveral Historic Milestones (approx. 6.9 miles away); a different marker also named Port Canaveral Historic Milestones (approx. 6.9 miles away); a different marker also named Port Canaveral Historic Milestones (approx. 6.9 miles away).
+Launch Complex 34 (approx. 2.2 miles away); Cape Canaveral Lighthouse (approx. 2.2 miles away); a different marker also named Cape Canaveral Lighthouse (approx. 2.3 miles away); Cape Canaveral Air Force Station (approx. 3.4 miles away); First United States Space Launch (approx. 3.4 miles away); Port Canaveral Historic Milestones (approx. 6.8 miles away); Port Canaveral Historic Milestones (approx. 6.9 miles away); a different marker also named Port Canaveral Historic Milestones (approx. 6.9 miles away).
 Touch for a list and map of all markers in Cape Canaveral.

 1. "Si Monumentum Requiris Circumspice"